Talking with Alda Leu Dennis, the newest partner at Initialized Capital

 ALD: Obviously it had a lot of investor interest.
 It had its own press engine.
 Operationally, I learned a ton of lessons.
 I learned that consumer is really hard.
 [Laughs.]
 Distribution is very important.
 Culture and communication is key in terms of making a team cohesive.
 I also learned the value of a great dev team.

-TC: Initialized seemingly has a fairly big team for the amount of money it’s managing.
+TC: Initialized seemingly has a big team for the amount of money it’s managing.

 ALD:.
 Most of the people have come on in last six or so months.
 It is really unusual to see an early-stage fund with so much personnel.
 It’s capital intensive to pay people.
 It isn’t cheap to live in the Bay Area.
 But I think it’s a testament to Gary’s vision and leadership that people have been willing to tighten their belts and work on something they find meaningful.
 I know I want to be a part of this as it’s taking off.